alikashani97/alikashani97/README.md

 * 🌍  I'm based in Waterloo, Canada
 * ✉️  You can contact me at [a4kashan@uwaterloo.ca](mailto:a4kashan@uwaterloo.ca)
-* 🧠  I'm learning and improving my skills in Python, SQL and R.
+* 🧠  I'm learning and improving my Python, SQL, R, and Tableau skills.

 ### Socials